CLUSTERfoo/clusterfoo-dot-com/content/quick-guides/namespacing_your_crap.markdown

 <!-- ._ -->

-Here's a simple method you can use to namespace your client-side javascripts.
+Here's a simple method you can use to namespace your client-side scripts.
 There's many ways to do this, probably better ones.
 The point is to do it at all.

-Suppose we've two javascripts. `foo.js` and `bar.js`.
+Suppose we've two scripts, `foo.js` and `bar.js`.

 ### foo.js: